adamtorres/importing-tutorial/readme.md

 hi
 ```

-Not sure how I feel about this, but you can modify the module in memory.
+Not sure how I feel about this next example, but you can modify the module in memory.
 The change is not saved to disk.
 This sets an alias for the module, then adds a variable in that module holding the same function body as the long-named function.
 Note that the second line with the long function name does not have parenthesis, meaning it isn't calling the function.
 Modifying a module not in your code is an example of "monkey patching".
 That really is the name for it.
 Google it.
+Or just read [the wiki](https://en.wikipedia.org/wiki/Monkey_patch).
+I can only vaguely remember one time I did this in a production environment.
+It was very early on in my Python experience so there was possibly a better way to accomplish the same goal but I didn't know better.
 ```
 >>> import really_long_module_name_that_should_really_not_be_allowed as blah
 >>> blah.say_hi = blah.example_function_that_also_has_a_really_long_name_that_should_also_not_be_allowed